groupdocs-translation-cloud/groupdocs-translation-cloud-go/docs/PdfFileRequest.md

 `func (o *PdfFileRequest) UnsetOrigin()`

 UnsetOrigin ensures that no value is present for Origin, not even an explicit nil
+### GetIsNeedAlignment

+`func (o *PdfFileRequest) GetIsNeedAlignment() bool`

+GetIsNeedAlignment returns the IsNeedAlignment field if non-nil, zero value otherwise.

+### GetIsNeedAlignmentOk

+`func (o *PdfFileRequest) GetIsNeedAlignmentOk() (*bool, bool)`

+GetIsNeedAlignmentOk returns a tuple with the IsNeedAlignment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsNeedAlignment

+`func (o *PdfFileRequest) SetIsNeedAlignment(v bool)`

+SetIsNeedAlignment sets IsNeedAlignment field to given value.

+### HasIsNeedAlignment

+`func (o *PdfFileRequest) HasIsNeedAlignment() bool`

+HasIsNeedAlignment returns a boolean if a field has been set.

+### GetTranslationDictionary

+`func (o *PdfFileRequest) GetTranslationDictionary() map[string]string`

+GetTranslationDictionary returns the TranslationDictionary field if non-nil, zero value otherwise.

+### GetTranslationDictionaryOk

+`func (o *PdfFileRequest) GetTranslationDictionaryOk() (*map[string]string, bool)`

+GetTranslationDictionaryOk returns a tuple with the TranslationDictionary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTranslationDictionary

+`func (o *PdfFileRequest) SetTranslationDictionary(v map[string]string)`

+SetTranslationDictionary sets TranslationDictionary field to given value.

+### HasTranslationDictionary

+`func (o *PdfFileRequest) HasTranslationDictionary() bool`

+HasTranslationDictionary returns a boolean if a field has been set.

+### SetTranslationDictionaryNil

+`func (o *PdfFileRequest) SetTranslationDictionaryNil(b bool)`

+ SetTranslationDictionaryNil sets the value for TranslationDictionary to be an explicit nil

+### UnsetTranslationDictionary
+`func (o *PdfFileRequest) UnsetTranslationDictionary()`

+UnsetTranslationDictionary ensures that no value is present for TranslationDictionary, not even an explicit nil
 ### GetSavingMode

 `func (o *PdfFileRequest) GetSavingMode() string`